jreisinger/checkip/README.md

 ```
 $ checkip 1.1.1.1
+cert        TLS 1.3, 2022/10/25, cloudflare-dns.com, *.cloudflare-dns.com, one.one.one.one
 db-ip.com   Sydney, Australia
 dns name    one.one.one.one
 iptoasn.com CLOUDFLARENET
-ping        0% packet loss, sent 5, recv 5, avg round-trip 14 ms
+ping        0% packet loss, sent 5, recv 5, avg round-trip 32 ms
-tls         TLS 1.3, cloudflare-dns.com, *.cloudflare-dns.com, one.one.one.one
 malicious   0% (0/6) ✅
 ```